 Bisphosphonates, such as zoledronic acid (Zometa®), are drugs that can help strengthen bones that have become weak or thin.

 Bisphosphonates can strengthen the bones and slow down further bone damage.
 This can help relieve pain and lower the risk of broken bones and other bone problems.
 They are sometimes used if other treatments, such as pain-relieving drugs and radiotherapy, are not controlling your pain.
 You may be offered another drug called denosumab instead of bisphosphonates.

 Read more about bisphosphonates and their side effects.

 Surgery to support damaged bone

 If there is an area of bone that has been badly damaged by cancer, surgery might be an option, although this is not very common.
 A metal pin or plate can be inserted into the bone under general anaesthetic to strengthen and stabilise the area of affected bone and reduce the risk of it breaking.
 Or, a type of cement can be used to fill the damaged area.
 This makes the bone stronger and less painful.
 You might have radiotherapy after the operation to help prevent the cancer growing back in that area.

 Transcutaneous electrical nerve stimulation (TENS)

 This is an injection which changes what you feel in a particular part of the body.
 It can reduce pain in that area.
-Nerve block is sometimes an option for men who only have pain in one or two areas, and who aren’t able to have other treatments or aren’t responding well to other treatments.
+Nerve block is sometimes an option for men who only have pain in one or two areas, and who are not able to have other treatments or are not responding well to other treatments.

-Nerve blocks aren’t widely used and aren’t available in all treatment centres.
+Nerve blocks are not widely used and are not available in all treatment centres

 Treatments to help control your cancer